Updated December 2023

 - Professional self-presentation

 - Superior customer service

 Are you the right fit?
 Do you have the natural strengths needed to excel in this role?

 Learn more about administrative Assistant Training and Careers

 If you need more information on becoming an administrative assistant, your next step is to talk with admissions.
 An admissions advisor will walk you through training, explain career options, and help you determine if you're suited to the job.

-Get started by exploring the Administrative Assistant diploma program at Herzing College Winnipeg.
-This training is available on campus and online.
+Get started by exploring the administrative assistant diploma program from Herzing College Winnipeg.
+This training is delivered online.